-The number of pellagra cases reported has continued to increase in Zimbabwe.
-As per routine data, 1,258 pellagra cases were recorded between January to July 2020, which is double compared to the 667 cases over the same period last year (DHIS2, Aug 2020).
-Following increases from 88 pellagra cases in March to 141 cases in April, 224 in May and 248 in June, 169 cases were reported for July 2020.
+The number of pellagra cases reported has continue to be higher than in the previous year.
+As per routine data, the number of pellagra cases was 195 in October, down from 342 in September 2020.
+A total of 2,007 pellagra cases were recorded between January and October 2020, compared to the 1,250 cases over the same period last year (DHIS2, Oct 2020).
 The numbers of pellagra cases are likely to continue to increase as food insecurity in the country deepens and household income for accessing diversiﬁed diets continues to be depleted by the impact of COVID-19 lockdown and economic crisis.

-Promotion of appropriate IYCF and care practices in the context of the COVID-19 emergency is ongoing with support of nutrition partners, namely ADRA, GOAL, Save the Children, Nutrition Action Zimbabwe (NAZ), Organization for Public Health Interventions & Development (OPHID and World Vision.
-In the first 2 weeks of August 2020, 133,580 pregnant and lactating women and caregivers of children under age 2 were reached with counselling support and an estimated 2 million people have been reached through the nine episodes of the radio show “Live Well: The Health and Nutrition Show” on topics related to nutrition, health and HIV in the context of COVID-19.
+Promotion of appropriate IYCF and care practices in the context of the COVID-19 emergency is ongoing with support of nutrition partners, namely ADRA, GOAL, Save the Children, Nutrition Action Zimbabwe (NAZ), Organization for Public Health Interventions & Development (OPHID) and World Vision with a total of 253,241 mothers and caregivers of children under age 2 supported with IYCF messages at the community level whilst 73,993 were reached at health facility level during the month.

-The Nutrition cluster HRP 2020 response activities have only been funded with $3.5 million against the $18.8 million required.
+The Nutrition Cluster funding for the 2020 HRP response activities has remained at $3.6 million against the $24.6 million required.

 A higher number of health facilities reported stock outs of Ready-to-Use Therapeutic Food (RUTF) during the week 16-22 November compared to previous week, with 52 health facilities reporting stock outs of RUTF.